We are committed to safeguarding and promoting the wellbeing of children and young people.

 Lots of support/advice on all social media apps and games. - Thinkuknow

 Advice from the National Crime Agency on how to stay safe online.
-It includes sections for parents and students and advice on reporting. - Net Aware
+It includes sections for parents and students and advice on reporting. - UK Safer Internet Centre

-Consortium of charities to raise awareness and offer advice to parents and students. - Childline
+A consortium of charities to raise awareness and offer advice to parents and students. - Childline

 Includes advice on how to report abuse. - NetSmartz